Introduction to the History of the Netherlands

 P.J.
 Rietbergen (2013) A Short History of the Netherlands.
 From Prehistory to the Present Day, Amersfoort: Bekking & Blitz Publishers.

 Ian Buruma (2007) Murder in Amsterdam.
 The Death of Theo van Gogh and the Limits of Tolerance, New York, Penguin.

 - Stephen Small & Sandew Hira (2014) Twenty Questions and Answers about Dutch Slavery and its Legacy, The Hague, Amrit.

 Registration Studeren à la carte and Contractonderwijs

-You can contact the lecturer Dr. B.K.
-Ieven about the contents of the course, for other general and practical matters, turn to the student adviser, ms. I. Zagar and for administrative matters, for instance if you have problems with registering in usis, the administration of Dutch Studies
+You can contact the lecturer, dr. A. Dlabacova about the contents of the course, for other general and practical matters, turn to the student adviser, ms. I. Zagar and for administrative matters, for instance if you have problems with registering in usis, the administration of Dutch Studies

 This introductory course is aimed at all international students, with the exception of Dutch Studies students (for whom this course is too elementary).